Supercolony-net/openbrush-contracts/docs/docs/examples/pausable.md

    use pausable::traits::*;
 ```

+## Step 3: Define storage

-3. Declare storage struct and declare the field related to `PausableStorage`
+Declare storage struct and declare the field related to `PausableStorage`.
 Then you need to derive `PausableStorage` trait and mark corresponding field
 with `#[PausableStorageField]` attribute.
 Deriving this trait allows you to reuse
 the default implementation of `Pausable`.

 ```rust
 #[ink(storage)]